 7 15 they would see:

 1 2 3 4 5 6 C 8 9 10 11 12 13 14 G 16

 If the user’s selected cards do NOT match, like 7 (C) and 15 (G), then the cards are displayed for 2 seconds and then turned back over leaving just the numbers.
 The user is then prompted for another choice:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 Guess two squares:

 If the user selects two that do match, for example 2 and 8 (both D) then those two are flipped over and they stay flipped over for the rest of the game.
 The user is then immediately prompted to enter an additional pair.

 1 D 3 4 5 6 7 D 9 10 11 12 13 14 15 16 Guess two squares:

 If the user enters invalid numbers (outside the range 1-16, or cards that have already been turned over), the program notifies the user of the invalid input and prompts them again:

 Guess two squares: 1 33 Invalid number(s).
 Guess two squares:

 The game ends once the user finds all matching pairs.
-When the game ends, the text “You win!” is displayed along with the finished board, the number of moves, and the amount of time it took the player to solve the game.
+When the game ends, the text “You win!” is displayed along with the finished board, the number of valid guesses, and the amount of time it took the player to solve the game (the time does not need to be rounded).
 For example: